tienkhoa16/ip/docs/README.md

     which is due on `2 October 2020, 11.59PM` to Duke.
     - `bye` : Exits Duke.

-1. A summary of all the features available in Duke can be found in [Section 5.
+1. A summary of all the commands available in Duke can be found in [Section 4.
 Command Summary](#command-summary).\
    Refer to [Section 3.
-"Features"](#features) for the detailed instructions of the various commands of Duke.
+"Features"](#features) for the detailed instructions of the various features of Duke.

 ## 3. Features